Exhibition Policies and FAQs

 SAQA maintains a list of upcoming and current SAQA Calls for Entry on our website.
-This includes both All SAQA and Regional Calls for Entry as well as other SAQA opportunities.
+This includes both Global and Regional Calls for Entry as well as other SAQA opportunities.
 Each Call for Entry will include a detailed prospectus that includes more specifics.

 Weekly emails from SAQA will also include information about our different opportunities (and their deadlines).
 For more details about regional opportunities, contact your Regional Representative.

-NOTE: Prospectuses for the All SAQA Exhibitions are posted online about one year before the final application deadline.
+NOTE: Prospectuses for the Global Exhibitions are posted online about one year before the final application deadline.
 Sometimes slight changes are made to the prospectus - please make sure you periodically review the online version so you are aware of these updates.

 Who can enter a SAQA exhibition?